 What is the role of Constitutions in forging collective memory and national identity?
 We-R examines how constitutionally defined narratives exercise their influence over legislation, politics, and society.

 Existing studies are focused on the reconciliatory potential of Constitutions.
 We-R focuses on how Constitutions are used as tools for creating divisions and regimes of exclusion.

 From theory to practice

-We-R provides an answer to relevant research questions, including: How Constitutions remember?
+How do Constitutions remember?
 What happens when democratic Constitutions contain nationalist founding myths and symbols?
 Is there any way in which the hold of nationalist narratives can be resisted in the Constitution?
 In other words, is there a possibility to help democratization through memory work?

 We-R bridges three fields (legal studies, nationalism studies, and memory studies), and one “area studies” (Balkan studies).

-We-R introduces in the comparative law method the empirical research.
+We-R introduces empirical research into the comparative law method.
 It combines comparative law methodology, political discourse analysis, social media research, and multimodal discourse analysis.

 We-R reinforces the interaction between academic world and policy-makers by developing a research-led policy-making.